SEACrowd/seacrowd.github.io/README.md

 ## Development

-⚠️ In all cases, Jekyll requires restarting server when you make change to a root-level configuration file like `_config.yml`.
+⚠️ In all cases, Jekyll requires restarting server when you make change to a root-level configuration file like `_config.yml`, and special file [_layouts/bib.html] to render publication.

 ### Docker Environment (Recommended)